PrathamManabasannanavar/PMT-Project/README.md

 Outline guidelines for contributing to your project.
 Include information on how others can contribute code, report bugs, or suggest improvements.

 **Contributors:-**
-1. Pratham Manabasannanavar.
+1. Pratham Manabasannanavar
-2. Prateek Pandarikar.
+2. Prateek Pandarikar
-3. Prathamesh Pai.
+3. Prathamesh Pai
-4. Prasanna
+4. PRASANNA G PATTANASHETTI
-5. Vrushabh
+5. Vrushabh S Upadhye

 License
 Specify the license under which your project is distributed.
 For example, MIT, Apache 2.0, etc